 This command above will download and run a small installation script made by the Docker team.

-While working with Docker it can be a pain if the user is not configured correctly, make sure you add the user to the docker group using the following command:
+If the user is not configured correctly with Docker it can become a pain; make sure to add the user to the docker group using the following command.

 sudo usermod -aG docker $(whoami)

-Log out and log in from your server to enable your new groups.
+Log out of your server before logging in again to enable your new groups.

 Step 2 — Installing Docker Compose

-Since you have Docker installed now, we can go ahead and install Docker Compose.
-But first, install python-pip as a prerequisite you’ll need.
+Now that you have Docker installed, you can go ahead and install Docker Compose.
+First, install ‘python-pip’ as a prerequisite which you will need.

 sudo apt-get -y install python-pip